FlagOpen/FlagEmbedding/README.md

 - For English, we collect 230M text pairs from [wikipedia](https://huggingface.co/datasets/wikipedia), [cc-net](https://github.com/facebookresearch/cc_net), and so on.

-- For chinese, we collect 120M text pairs from [wudao](https://github.com/BAAI-WuDao/Data), [simclue](https://github.com/CLUEbenchmark/SimCLUE), and so on.
+- For Chinese, we collect 120M text pairs from [wudao](https://github.com/BAAI-WuDao/Data), [simclue](https://github.com/CLUEbenchmark/SimCLUE), and so on.

-**The data collection is to be released in the future.**
+**The data collection will be released in the future.**

 ## Schedule
 - [x] Chinese Massive Text Embedding Benchmark